 What We Like About Simbans TangoTab

-Adding a Mini-HDMI port allows the user a number of casting options for either television or web that are not otherwise available.
+Adding a Mini-HDMI port allows the user several casting options for either television or web that are not otherwise available.

 What We Don’t Like About Simbans TangoTab